Trust & compliance

 - At rest: all customer data is encrypted via Azure-managed encryption (AES-256).
 The application database is Azure Database for PostgreSQL Flexible Server, with encryption at rest provided via Azure Storage server-side encryption.
 Logs and backups are encrypted by Azure Storage on the same basis.

 - In transit: all client connections use TLS 1.2+.
 The API frontend (Azure Container Apps) terminates TLS at the edge.
-Azure ARM API calls (our outbound traffic) use TLS by Azure's contract.
+Outbound calls to your clouds' management APIs use TLS by those providers' contract.

-- Service-principal credentials: customer-provided client secrets are encrypted with AES-256-GCM in our application layer before being written to the database.
+- Connection credentials: customer-provided cloud credentials are encrypted with AES-256-GCM in our application layer before being written to the database.
 The application encryption key is supplied to the API from Azure Key Vault in production (loaded at process startup via a Container App secret reference); the database never sees the plaintext.

 Authentication and tenant isolation